macejiko/rf_boilerplate/README.md

 ## How to use for new project

-- Do Install
+1. Install
-- Change pages/main_page.txt file for your project
+2. Change pages/main_page.txt file for your project
-- In variables.py file change `HOME_URL` for your project
+3. In variables.py file change `HOME_URL` for your project
-- Run Tests via `pybot` for example.txt test case
+4. Run Tests via `pybot` for example.txt test case
-- View Report in `report/` dir
+5. View Report in `report/` dir
-- Create more pages and more test_cases
+6. Create more pages and more test_cases
-- Enjoy
+7. Enjoy

 ## Install

-1. virtualenv .venv && source .venv/bin/activate
+1. `virtualenv .venv && source .venv/bin/activate`
-2. pip install -r requirements.txt
+2. `pip install -r requirements.txt`

 ## Run Tests

-pybot -d report -b debug.txt test_cases/
+`pybot -d report -b debug.txt test_cases/`

 ## Debug and Reports